Getting Around Tenerife

 rent a car in Tenerife.

-By the way, if you’re planning to rent a car for your holidays in Tenerife, I recommend choosing a medium-sized and fairly powerful car to cope with the climbs in Tenerife.
-Believe me, I saw Fiat 500s struggling quite a bit on several routes.
-You have to keep in mind that Tenerife is a volcanic island and it’s quite a climb!
-You already have to go up to Teide, to some villages in the north and to the miradors, so having a powerful car really makes a difference.
+If you’re planning to rent a car for your Tenerife vacation, I recommend choosing a medium-sized model with enough power to handle the island’s steep roads.
+Believe me, I saw several Fiat 500s struggling on some routes.
+Tenerife is a volcanic island, and there’s a lot of climbing involved!
+Between the road to Teide, the northern villages, and the scenic viewpoints, a more powerful car really does make a difference.

 Getting around Tenerife by bus

-If you don’t want to rent a car and prefer to travel on a budget, getting around Tenerife by bus is a good option for you.
-As I was saying, it’s the most developed island in the Canaries and that also applies to public transport.
-Roughly speaking, the TITSA bus network connects most towns and seaside resorts to each other.
-To give you some examples, Tenerife North and Tenerife South airports are well connected to major towns like Santa Cruz, Costa Adeje, Los Cristianos and Puerto de la Cruz.
+If you’d rather not rent a car and want to keep costs down, traveling around Tenerife by bus is a good option.
+As I mentioned, Tenerife is the most developed island in the Canaries, and that extends to its public transportation network.
+TITSA buses connect most towns and beach resorts.
+Both Tenerife North and Tenerife South airports, for example, have bus links to major destinations such as Santa Cruz, Costa Adeje, Los Cristianos, and Puerto de la Cruz.

 Getting around Tenerife by taxi or rideshare